The Code Market

 Knife - protection against unauthorized distribution, license violations and theft

 “Because it has to be served with the fork”

-Blockchain infrastructure providers, motivated by an additional reward opportunity, will be running the bounty hunting Knife operations - theft protection algorithm for code repository owners to enforce licensing terms.
-The Knife will run on codum Knife nodes and will check everything against everything as long as codum infrastructure is sufficiently staked on EOS.
-Lack of stake, on other hand, would reduce the volume but not pause the contract - as soon as resources are enough, Knife will continue at full capacity.
+Blockchain infrastructure providers, motivated by an additional reward opportunity, will be running the Knife operations - theft protection algorithm for code repository owners to enforce licensing terms.
+The Knife will run on codum Knife nodes and will check everything against everything.
 The algorithm running on the infrastructure Knife nodes compares the metadata of the existing and newly uploaded content or it’s changes to the metadata of any other repositories known to the network.
 In case a match is found, both parties (owners of the repositories) are informed of each other.
-In case of Licence breach, the repository containing the suspected unlicensed content is suspended from any commercial/licensing operations before the parties resolve the issue, the Owner discards the claim, or no-response timeout happens which is relatively short.
+In case of a Licence breach, the repository containing the suspected unlicensed content is suspended from any commercial/licensing operations before the parties resolve the issue, the Owner discards the claim, or no-response timeout happens which is relatively short.
 The contract is automatically recurring and gets suspended only when there are no more unchecked commits left.
 The Knife contract is changed from search mode to listen mode.
-In search mode, the bounty contract is comparing the licensed content to everything is known in the blockchain.
+In search mode, the bounty contract is comparing the licensed content to everything is known on the blockchain.
 In listen mode, everything coming to the blockchain is compared against the licensed content.

 System Imposed Knife limitations